 He is recorded as attending at least two executions.
 The first occurred on 6 July 1840, when Dickens, along with friend and fellow writer William Makepeace Thackeray, attend the public hanging of François Benjamin Courvoisier outside Newgate Prison.
 Courvoisier was a Swiss-born valet who was convicted for murdering of his employer Lord William Russell in Norfolk Street (now Dunraven Street), Mayfair, London.
 A crowd of around 40,000 witnessed the execution.

-Charles Dickens attended another execution at Horsemonger Lane Gaol on the morning of Tuesday, 13th November 1849, staying all night to witness the crowds gathering for the event.
+Charles Dickens attended another execution at Horsemonger Lane Gaol on the morning of Tuesday, 13 November 1849, staying all night to witness the crowds gathering for the event.
 Maria and Frederick Manning were hanged on gallows erected on the flat roof of the prison’s gatehouse for murdering a friend for money.
-On this occasion, a crowd estimated at over 30,000 people were said to have witnessed the execution.

 Dickens was so appalled by what he saw that he wrote a strongly worded letter to The Times newspaper later that day, deploring the behaviour of the crowd.
 The letter appeared the following day: